The Casa del Miele is on the Venetian Mainland of Venice’s Municipality, at Ca’ Noghera.

 Until 9:30 am

 All the rooms have private bathroom with shower and towels.
 Bed sheets encluded.
-Safe, air conditioning on request, internet connection on request.
+Safe, air conditioning, internet connection free

 No animals are allowed in the rooms